 Notwithstanding the above, the future impact of COVID-19 on the Group's operations and its financial performance depends on several factors that are outside the Group's control.
-Factors include, but are not limited to, the future developments of the pandemic and coronavirus variants, vaccination coverage, the extent and duration of measures imposed or recommended by authorities, economy performance, oil prices, and changes in consumers' disposable income and spending patterns.
-Such impact could affect traffic to showrooms which would adversely affect sales and profits, and there could be material adjustments to the financial statements in subsequent periods.
+Factors include, but are not limited to, the future developments of the pandemic and coronavirus variants, rate of vaccination including boosters, the extent and duration of measures imposed or recommended by authorities, adequacy of supply, logistics performance, general economic performance, oil prices, and changes in consumers' disposable income and spending patterns.
+Such impacts could affect traffic to showrooms which would adversely affect sales and profits, and there could be material changes to the financial statements in subsequent periods.